shaySirek/RU-bio-pareto-designer/README.md

-# Multiple Objective DNA Sequence Design
+# Multiple-objective DNA sequence design

+This guide documents how to install, run, and reproduce **pareto-designer**, an implementation of a method for synthetic DNA sequence design that reconciles functional requirements with avoidance of unintended protein DNA binding.
+Instead of treating motif avoidance as a binary constraint, the method uses position-specific scoring matrices (PSSMs) to quantify binding affinity and formalizes sequence redesign as a multi-objective optimization task.
+A dynamic programming algorithm jointly minimizes unintended binding and functional interference, tracking continuous PSSM scores across overlapping windows with a de Bruijn graph-based finite state machine (FSM).
+To maintain efficiency, we utilize a state reduction algorithm that merges FSM states with minimal impact on accuracy, and a pruning strategy to manage the growth of the Pareto-optimal set in long sequences.

-This guide documents how to install, run, and reproduce **pareto-designer**: a pipeline for redesigning DNA coding sequences under two competing objectives—minimizing functional cost (synonymous-codon substitutions relative to a target gene) and minimizing binding to an unwanted regulatory motif.
-Motifs are taken from [JASPAR](https://jaspar.elixir.no/); target genes from [Ensembl](https://www.ensembl.org/); spurious motif hits on designed sequences are annotated with [FIMO](https://meme-suite.org/meme/doc/fimo.html).
-The bundled reference experiment ([configs/pareto_experiment_ma0267.yaml](configs/pareto_experiment_ma0267.yaml)) sweeps sampler, budget, and FSM-reduction settings on three maize genes against motif [MA0267.1](https://jaspar.elixir.no/matrix/MA0267.1/).
+The reference case study targets expression of maize genes in yeast.
+Motifs come from [JASPAR](https://jaspar.elixir.no/); target genes from [Ensembl](https://www.ensembl.org/); designed sequences are checked for spurious motif hits with [FIMO](https://meme-suite.org/meme/doc/fimo.html).
+The bundled experiment ([configs/pareto_experiment_ma0267.yaml](configs/pareto_experiment_ma0267.yaml)) sweeps sampler settings (α and K, as separate sweeps) and FSM reduction on three maize genes against motif [MA0267.1](https://jaspar.elixir.no/matrix/MA0267.1/).

 ## Prerequisites

 - **Python 3.11+** (tested on 3.12)
-- **[Poetry](https://python-poetry.org/docs/#installation)** — dependency and CLI management
+- **[Poetry](https://python-poetry.org/docs/#installation)**: dependency and CLI management
-- **[FIMO](https://meme-suite.org/meme/doc/fimo.html)** (MEME Suite) — must be on `PATH`; used when exporting solutions to annotate motif hits (tested with 5.5.8)
+- **[FIMO](https://meme-suite.org/meme/doc/fimo.html)** (MEME Suite): must be on `PATH`; used when exporting solutions to annotate motif hits (tested with 5.5.8)
-- **Network** — first run for a new JASPAR motif ID fetches the matrix via `pyjaspar` (cached under `bio_data/motifs/` afterward)
+- **Network**: first run for a new JASPAR motif ID fetches the matrix via `pyjaspar` (cached under `bio_data/motifs/` afterward)

 Run all commands from the repository root.